 Due to the larger internal dimensions of the body, there is more air capable of being displaced.
 But additional energy is required to displace the air contained within the body cavity.

-In the case of guitars best suited to fingerpicking, smaller bodied guitars, when played with the fingers will often produce as much or more volume than a larger bodied guitar, because there is less energy required to move air within a smaller area, making them more responsive to the lighter attack of fingerpicking in general.
+In the case of guitars best suited to fingerpicking, smaller guitars, when played with the fingers will often produce as much or more volume than a larger guitar, because there is less energy required to move air within a smaller area, making them more responsive to the lighter attack of fingerpicking.

 Clarity is important when it comes to fingerpicking as this style does not typically include strumming i.e. multiple strings played at once and instead relies on picking out individual notes using the thumb and fingers.